Lift your arm.

-Simply put, gross motor skill would include exercising the larger muscles in arms, legs, feet, or the whole body.
-Examples of gross motor skills would include crawling or walking, jumping and running, etc. Non-use of the gross motor skills for a certain time period won’t affect their performance level.
+Simply put, gross motor skills would include exercising the larger muscles in the arms, legs, feet, or the whole body.
+Examples of gross motor skills include crawling or walking, jumping and running, etc. Non-use of the gross motor skills for a certain time period won’t affect their performance level.

-Fine motor skill would include exercising the smaller muscle group in wrists, fingers, hands, toes and feet enabling to carry out tasks like writing, blinking, playing the piano, and much more.
+On the other hand, fine motor skills include exercising the smaller muscle group in wrists, fingers, hands, toes and feet enabling to carry out tasks like writing, blinking, playing the piano, and much more.
 Non-use of the fine motor skills for a period of time affects the performance level of these skills.
 Other factors that affect fine motor skills include injuries, illness, problems with the spinal cord, muscles, brain and joints, among many others.

 Most common example of fine motor skill, this includes holding the pencil or pen, writing the alphabets and alphanumeric letters, deciding the size and orientation of the text.

-Gross motor skills which include brushing your teeth in the morning, to showering, shaving, brushing your hair, putting on make up, using the washroom.
+Gross motor skills include brushing your teeth in the morning, showering, shaving, brushing your hair, putting on makeup, using the washroom.

-An example of motor skill where we use our hands to hold the table wear or arms to move the utensils around and putting the leftovers in containers.
+An example of motor skill is where we use our hands to hold the table wear or arms to move the utensils around and put the leftovers in containers.

-Buttoning and working zips come under the examples of motor skills and so do sewing clothes, threading a needle, making stitches and much more.
+Buttoning and working zips come under the examples of motor skills.
+Moreover, sewing clothes, threading a needle, making stitches are examples too.

 A baby’s brain is not mature enough to undertake motor skills when he is born.
-It takes some time for the brain to learn the skills and the development starts from the head and spreads towards the body.
+It takes some time for the brain to learn the skills.
+Moreover, development starts from the head and spreads towards the body.
 Thus, the first things a baby learns to control are face, eyes, mouth and tongue.
-Neck is the next step following by shoulders and then the back.
+The neck is the next step following by the shoulders and then the back.